ghaerr/elks/README.md

 This is the fork repository for porting ELKS to PC-9801/PC-9821 architecture.

 PC-9801/PC-9821 are Japanese computers in 80's and 90's.

-Currently it is needed to adding definition of CONFIG_ARCH_PC98 manually.
+CONFIG_ARCH_PC98 is needed to be defined.
 CONFIG_IMG_FD1232 is also needed to be defined to use 1232KiB, 1024Bytes per sector.
-(Please see sample_pc98/autoconf_pc98.h and config_pc98)

 Only CONFIG_IMG_FD1232 and CONFIG_IMG_FD1440 with FAT Filesystem are planned to support.

 Progress (with Neko Project 21/W emulator and PC-9801RX21, PC-9801UV21)
 Boot : can call start_kernel
 Kernel : modifying irq, timer
-driver : modifying bios FD read, console-headless, kbd-poll
+driver : modifying bios FD read, console-headless, console-direct, kbd-poll
 init : can login with root
-command : cat,clear,clock,date,ed,ls,ps,pwd can be used
+command : cat,clear,clock,date,ed,kilo,ls,more,ps,pwd,vi can be used

 ## How to build (for now)
 ./build.sh to make the environment.
-Overwrite the .config with the content of sample_pc98/config_pc98.
+Overwrite the .config with the content of pc98.config.
-Overwrite the include/autoconf.h with the content of sample_pc98/autoconf_pc98.h.
-(The time stamp of the autoconf.h should be newer than .config)
+make menuconfig.
+(Exit and save configuration to create include/autoconf.h)
-./make clean
+make clean
-./make
+make
 FD image will be created under image/

 ## Screenshots